Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Mass-dependent analysis

 We then fit these samples' cross-correlations using the \vega{} code to the cross-correlation model described in Section \ref{sec:combined-analysis:xcorr-model}, except that we fit a separate galaxy bias for each stellar mass bin.
 We leave the observed redshift dispersion $\sigz{}$ and systematic redshift offset $\deltaz{}$ as free parameters that are common to all mass bins in a survey, as these arise from instrumental effects and the common population within the survey, and to zeroth order we do not expect these parameters to depend on the bias or stellar masses of the galaxies.
 In summary, the free parameters for which we sample the posterior using MCMC are: the galaxy biases in the `low', `mid', and `high' stellar mass bins $b_{g,lm}, b_{g,mm}, b_{g,hm}$, the redshift dispersion $\sigz{}$, and the systematic redshift offset $\deltaz{}$.

 We additionally follow \citet{newman-24-latis} in performing a ``2-dimensional'' fit, where we sum the cross-correlation along all bins in the transverse direction for both the model and data.
-This largely obviates the effects of the redshift error and offset, as these apply only in the radial (line-of-sight) direction\footnote{Although we note that the systematic offset $\deltaz{}$ still has a second-order effect on the \projd{} cross-correlation due to the finite total extent of our radial cross-correlation bins.}.
+This largely obviates the effects of the redshift error and offset, as these apply only in the radial (line-of-sight) direction\footnote{Although we note that the systematic offset $\deltaz{}$ still has a second-order effect on the \projd{} cross-correlation due to the finite total extent of our radial cross-correlation bins.
+Because of this, in our \projd{} analysis we fix \deltaz{} and \sigz{} to the best-fit values from our \alld{} mass-dependent analysis.}.
 This provides an additional consistency check on our mass-split fits.

 We show the posteriors obtained from the \alld{} and \projd{} mass-dependent analysis for CLAMATO in Figure \ref{fig:example-split-corner}.
 For all the galaxy surveys, we find that the redshift dispersion and systematic offset obtained from the mass-dependent analysis is consistent with the results from the per-survey analysis on a 1$\sigma$ level.
 This is as expected, as the redshift parameters are shared across all three mass bins, such that the redshift parameters are constrained by exactly the same galaxy sample as the per-survey analysis.
 The $<1\sigma$ differences in the redshift parameter posteriors between the per-survey and mass-dependent analyses are likely due to the procedure we use to obtain the covariance for each mass bin.
 This procedure involves scaling the per-survey covariance by the number of galaxies in each bin, therefore the rescaled covariance is unlikely to match the ``true covariance'' for each mass bin.
 This is because $\bgal{}$ and $\sigz{}$ actually have a positive correlation, and the $\sigz{}$ used for mock galaxy survey generation for the covariance is the value fit from the per-survey analysis, with its corresponding bias.